 Ramsar Sites in India receive their designation under the Ramsar Convention, established by UNESCO in 1971.
 A site is declared as a Ramsar Wetland Site in India if it fulfills any one of the nine criteria outlined in the Convention of Wetland.

-The Sundarbans hold the distinction of being the largest Ramsar Site in India.
+The Sundarbans holds the distinction of being the largest Ramsar Site in India.

 The Renuka Wetland, spanning 0.2 sq. km in Himachal Pradesh, claims the title of the smallest Ramsar Site in India, followed closely by the Chandertal Wetland at 0.49 sq. km, also in Himachal Pradesh.